 GitLab Inc.

-provides a comprehensive DevOps platform via a single application for the software development lifecycle in the software industry.
-It is a leader in DevSecOps, distinguished by its commitment to a fully remote, open-core model that enhances collaboration and accelerates software delivery.
+provides a comprehensive DevOps platform delivered as a single application, operating in the prepackaged software industry.
+It has established its identity as a leader in the DevSecOps space, distinguished by its commitment to a fully remote workforce and an open-core business model.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily